-Attach an up-to-date CV following the template provided in Appendix A.
+Attach an up-to-date CV following the template provided in Appendix A. It is important for consistency of the review process that the template be followed.

 Career interruptions including, but not limited to, maternal and paternal leaves, extended sick leaves, medical leaves and family care will be considered, but must be described in Section 4.